-Iowa offers a Bachelor of Arts (BA) and a Bachelor of Science (BS) degree program in computer science.
-Both degree programs provide the knowledge required for long-term success in a rapidly changing field.
+Iowa offers a BA and a BS degree program in computer science.
+Both programs provide the knowledge required for long-term success in a rapidly changing field.
 They emphasize current techniques, tools, and programming languages as well as emerging conceptual frameworks that provide a view of the future.

 The BA program offers a solid computer science foundation plus the freedom to combine computer science with a second major (or minor) or to explore other interests.

 The BS program provides more extensive education in computer science, with greater emphasis on natural sciences, mathematics, and computer science foundations.